5 common MgO board problems and how to avoid them

 • Order sample panels before committing to bulk purchases

-While MGO boards offer excellent fire resistance, strength, and eco-friendly benefits, they are not without challenges.
-Understanding the top 5 MGO board problems—moisture absorption, metal corrosion, cracking and warping, limited finish compatibility, and inconsistent quality—can help builders make informed decisions and avoid costly mistakes.
+While MgO boards offer excellent fire resistance, strength, and eco-friendly benefits, they are not without challenges.
+Understanding the common problems—moisture absorption, metal corrosion, cracking and warping, limited finish compatibility, and inconsistent quality—can help builders make informed decisions and avoid costly mistakes.

-If you want to ensure your project avoids these common issues, contact our team today.
-We provide high-quality MGO boards, technical support, and guidance to help you achieve safe, durable, and visually appealing results every time.
+To help avoid these common issues, contact our team today.
+We provide high-quality MgO boards, technical support, and guidance to help you achieve safe, durable, and visually appealing results every time.